apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 Open a web browser to http://localhost:8081/app

 Login should work with user admin/password or user/password.

+Background:

+By default Intake is used as an validation mechanism for authentication.
+You can change to the default login by settings

+action.login=LoginUser in TurbineResources.properties and changing Login.vm appropriately (commented form)

 To enable application development in Eclipse, run the following command and then import the project into Eclipse.